 It’s easy to guess where the Polish tree cake got its name from it looks like a tree, spruce with little branches.
 Its tall size is impressive and looks like a tree with big knots.
 When you cut it, you will discover amazing layers of dough.

-However, the process of making a tree cake is particularly tedious.
+However, the process of making a Sekacz cake tree is particularly tedious.
 Most people don’t prepare this Polish dessert regularly at home, given the energy and time it demands.
-Actually, it takes hours to prepare the cake… over the open fire!
+Actually, it takes hours to prepare a Sekacz cake tree… over the open fire!

 2. Babka: Polish Potato Pie